 Fears

 Nightmares are characterized as very unsettling dreams that often wake the person up.
 People with ADHD have reported [6*] experiencing nightmares more frequently.
 Numerous things, such as anxiousness, trouble regulating emotions, or specific ADHD drugs, might be to blame for this.
-The total amount and quality of sleep might be further complicated by nightmares, which can cause insomnia, sleep avoidance, and anxiety of falling asleep.
+The total amount and quality of sleep might be further complicated by nightmares, which can cause insomnia, sleep avoidance, and anxiety about falling asleep.

 How Can Someone with ADHD Manage Their Sleep Issues?